Whizkelvin/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-unction that prints half of a string, followed by a new line.
+function that convert a string to an integer.